sgonzalez/emergence-neuralnet/README.md

 ### TODO
 * Create new structure and weights files if they don't exist
 * DONE!
+Make children accept SIGUSR2 and read from tmp file to run commands
+* DONE!
 Think about and document command semantics (e.g. insertion strategies, what to do with weights, etc.)